-With all that said, will Killmonger make for a memorable superhero movie villain?
-One of the greats?
-In fact, what makes for one?
+But will his Infinity War appearance make him one of the great film supervillains of all time?
+And what makes for greatness when it comes to villainy?
 Is it a grand plan executed with aplomb?
 An iconic look or an immediately quotable motto?
 Or is it a knack for banter with the hero?
-As more and more people see Black Panther, Killmonger will likely rank among the best, but let’s take a look at 20 of the big screen’s greatest superhero foes.
+As more and more people see Infinity War, Thanos’s merits as one of the great villains will be debated, but let’s take a look at 20 of the big screen’s greatest superhero foes he will have to contend with to get that honor.

 The big screen’s first Joker was also television’s original Crown Prince of Crime.
 Romero memorably gave the character his psychotic laugh and off-kilter sense of humor.
 In the film, he also succeeds at being a cabin boy to a senile admiral.
 Armed with his repertoire and a “dehydration” gun, the Joker — along with the Penguin (Burgess Meredith), Catwoman (Lee Meriwether) and the Riddler (Frank Gorshin) — creates plenty of trouble for the Dynamic Duo.